 - 1. This table will only be populated if data values associated with physical samples are added to the ODM database. - 2.
-The SamplID field is the primary key, must be a unique integer, and cannot be NULL. - 3.
+The SamplID field is the primary key, must be a unique integer, and cannot be NULL.
+This field should be implemented as an auto number/identity field. - 3.
 The SampleType field should be populated using terms from the SampleTypeCV table.
 Where the sample type is unknown, a default value of "Unknown" can be used. - 4.
 The LabSampleCode should be a unique text code used by the laboratory to identify the sample.
 This field is an alternate key for this table and should be unique. - 5.
 The LabMethodID must reference a valid LabMethodID from the LabMethods table.
 The LabMethods table should be populated with the appropriate laboratory method information prior to adding records to this table that reference that laboratory method.
 A default value of 0 for this field indicates that nothing is known about the laboratory method used to analyze the sample.